SZ-ANU/ps_vlm/gamma/README.md

  - `-workers` - the number of workers to use (default is 10 or `$PBS_NCPUS` if running on NCI)

 Note that this program is explicitly designed to be run on the NCI and it will use the PBS job system to run in parallel.
 The number of workers can be set with the `-workers` argument.
 If this is not set, it will default to 10 or the number of CPUs available in the PBS job.

+### `DEM` generation

+The DEM has already been well prepared for Australia (/g/data/dg9/copernicus-dem/dem-australia.tif).
+If the AOI is outside Australia, then need to download your own DEM (e.g., via USGS earth explore: https://earthexplorer.usgs.gov/).
+For the large AOI, the downloaded small patches can be combined via QGIS.

 ### `collect_obs_by_date`